TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml510/README.txt

 NOTE3: To intialize the correct DDR2 delay values, issue the GRMON command:
        ddr2delay scan (see GRMON example below)

+NOTE4: Synplify versions H/I/J (tested with J-2015.03) do not correctly
+       synthesize this design.
+The tool adds a LUT1 between the CLK2X output and a BUFG in the Virtex5 CLKGEN.
+XST can successfully synthesize the design.
+Synplify F versions can also be used.

+To simulate the design with ModelSim (or Aldec Riviera):

+  make install-unisim
+  make vsim (make riviera)
+  make compile-unisim
+  make vsim (skip this step if you are using Aldec Riviera) make vsim-launch (make riviera-launch)

 Design specifics:

 * System reset is mapped to the CPU RESET button